2024 Release Notes (Preview)

 The upshot to this, is that after completing the 0,0 test once, you should not have to do it again for subsequent calibrations.

+Calibration automatically selects the lower left fixed validation target as a known immovable point.
 After the first calibration and having adjusted the 0,0 to the correct position you don’t have to adjust the 0,0 again.
-Just select “Apply previous origin” and it will place the zero in the correct place for the A-frame.
+Just select “Apply previous origin” and it will place the zero in the correct place for the A-frame. - Added a “Two point” calibration function. (turned on in the Admin).
+We are using this with Horus scanner.

 Slab Maker

-1. Automatic corrections for camera movement.
+- Automatic corrections for camera movement.
 This works by re-aligning the image with the two validation targets.
 This should work well even for relatively large camera movements.
 We do report the amount of correction required to make the alignment at the top of Slab Makers window, but we can allow for quite large camera shifts without the need to recalibrate.

-2. Masking of sections of the A-frame / Scanner.
+- Masking of sections of the A-frame / Scanner.
 You can establish permanent masks for areas that should never be treated as a slab during separation from the background.
 For instance you can place a mask on the slab rests, and they will never again be considered part of a slab.
 This reduces the “touch up” to get a perfect slab separation.

 Perfect Match